DSIN-INSA-Strasbourg/Hermes-doc/content/development/_index.md

 ---
 title: Development
-weight: 5
+weight: 4
+archetype: chapter
 ---

-Development may be required to implement a [plugin](plugins) or even to contribute to Hermes core.

-This section contains the documentation to get started.
+This section contains the documentation to get started with [plugin](plugins) development and Hermes "core" contribution.

 ## Coding style